 BB&C is a fun little paranormal whodunit with odd people all over the place.
 Recommended.

 Photography by Andrew Mccoll; Cover design by Pat Naoum

-Olesya brings Sophia and her gang with her back to the enclave in Russia.
-Lithuania is too dangerous for any person with tagged genes.
-When she gets back to Kaliningrad she discovers that Illarion is leaving her as acting commander of the enclave.
-Things aren’t really going his way either.
-Then, to top it all, Olesya discovers they have a mole in their midst.
+Sophia needs a new safe-house and Olesya brings Sophia and her crew with her back to the enclave in Kaliningrad in Russia.
+When she gets there she finds out that Illarion is leaving her in charge of the enclave.
+To top it all, Olesya discovers there is a mole in their midst.
 It might be fair to say that things aren’t really going very well for any of our players, except for Purity.
 Or are they?

 The Steamfunk anthology came about from a conversation that I and several authors had online about the lack of Steampunk stories told from a Black / African perspective.
 We all agreed we would create an anthology in which we would tell such stories.
 Author Maurice Broaddus suggested we call it Steamfunk and author / publisher Milton Davis agreed to publish it.

 They chose the correct person to illustrate the cover.
 Marcellus Shane Jackson has done an excellent job capturing the essence of each story.
 There are cosmetic problems with my kindle version, mostly to do with ↵.
 It’s a distraction from the stories themselves.